bank-vaults/bank-vaults.dev/content/docs/tls/_index.md

 ## Helm chart custom TLS settings

+Starting with version 1.20, the Vault Helm chart allows you to set custom TLS settings.
 The following attributes influence the TLS settings of the Helm chart.
 The `ca.crt` key is mandatory in [secretName](#secretname), otherwise the Bank-Vaults components can't verify the Vault server certificate.

 ### SecretName